 “It’s Showtime!”
 Those are typically the words you hear right before hitting the stage or when the cameras start to roll in the studio.
-However, for John Lewis, a high-end retail department store in the UK, the retail floor is the stage and the employees are the actors.
+However, for John Lewis, the retail floor is the stage and the employees are the actors.

-John Lewis is providing 322 employees, whom they refer to as “partners,” acting lessons at The Oxford Playhouse to help “teach them the art of outstanding service.”
+John Lewis is providing 322 employees, whom they refer to as “partners,” acting lessons at The Oxford Playhouse.
+This will help “teach them the art of outstanding service.”
 They are being taught the same lessons in voice and body language that actors are taught to help them create a better customer experience.

 The first thing I thought when I heard this is that they are teaching employees how to engage with customers by acting out a scripted response.
 However, there is a different form of acting that is very appropriate for anyone who interacts with their customers… and fellow employees.

-In an interview with The Guardian, Simon Tavener, the secretary of the Oxford Theatre Guild, said, “Selling requires you to have a sort of script in your head.
+In an interview with The Guardian, Simon Tavener said, “Selling requires you to have a sort of script in your head.
 Not one you recite, but one you tailor to your own voice … a form of improv, if you like.”

 Improv is a unique form of acting.
 There is no script.
 It’s about being so focused on the other person, that you can engage and respond appropriately, without a script.
 And, in this case, the other person is a customer.

-The ability to communicate is paramount in any type of business and for any type of employee, especially someone who talks directly to customers.
+The ability to communicate is paramount in any type of business and for any type of employee.
 Teaching acting and improv techniques to employees can create confidence and help their ability to sell and service their audience, also known as their customers.

 (Copyright © MMXVII, Shep Hyken)